mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 playback of the other decks.
 However, changing the rate of a stopped deck will change the rate of playing decks.

-Syn Lock will also notice if one of your tracks is double the BPM of another track and match them correctly.
+Sync Lock will also notice if one of your tracks is double the BPM of another track and match them correctly.
 So if you want to mix a 140 BPM drum & bass track with a 70 bpm dubstep track, Sync Lock will make sure they are lined up properly.